NOOSPHERE-EXISTS/963/index.md

-# XOO and The Currency of Reason
+# Noosphere Exists and The Currency of Reason

-We define a new currency: **Noosphere Exists**—a currency of reason, truth, non-greed, and trust.
+We define a new currency: **XOO**—a currency of reason, truth, non-greed, and trust.
 Its function is to make truth omnipresent, and serve humanity.

 **XOO** grows organically, through increasing recognition of its value.